-Chemical engineering (CHEN) is a broad and versatile discipline which deals with the development and application of processes that change materials either chemically or physically.
+Chemical engineering is a broad and versatile discipline that deals with the development and application of processes that change materials either chemically or physically.
 Chemical engineers invent, design, and operate manufacturing processes that involve the chemical transformation of raw materials into products that are of value to mankind.

 The advance of modern technology depends on the production of specialized chemicals and materials based on them, economically and with minimal adverse impact on the environment.
-This essential and exciting activity is what CHEN is all about.
+This essential and exciting activity is what chemical engineering is all about.

 How will my AP and IB credit count towards my degree in the Chemical and Biological Engineering Department?

-Our department equivalency table within our Help Guide shows exactly how your credit counts toward your degree in our program depending on the scores you receive on Advanced Placement and International Baccalaureate exams.
+Our department equivalency table within our Advising Guide shows exactly how your credit counts toward your degree in our program depending on the scores you receive on Advanced Placement and International Baccalaureate exams.

 I’d like to transfer into the Chemical and Biological Engineering Department.
 How do I go about this?

 It depends on where you currently are enrolled.
-Students within the College of Engineering and Applied Science at CU-Boulder need to complete a “Change of Major Form”, available on the forms drop-down of the college website.
-Students in another college at CU-Boulder would want to look at the requirements for Intra-University Transfers.
+Students within the College of Engineering and Applied Science at CU-Boulder need to complete a “Change of Major Form” available from the College of Engineering and Applied Science.
+Students in another college at CU Boulder would want to look at the requirements for Intra-University Transfers.
 There are specific deadlines each semester for intra-university transfers, so make sure you are aware of when you need to apply.
-Students from outside the CU-Boulder community should view the information available to prospective transfer students.
+Students from outside the CU Boulder community should view the information available to prospective transfer students.
 You will need to complete an application to the university.

 General information on the College of Engineering can be found on the prospective student website.
 Here you will find details on how to sign up for a college tour, what facilities are available within the college, and which scholarships are available specifically to engineering students.